wsunubc/smartcab/README.md

 Reinforcement Learning (Q Learning) Project of Udacity Machine Learning Engineer Nanodegree Program

-Applied reinforcement learning to build a simulated vehicle navigation agent.
-Modeled a complex control problem.
-Designed a scheme to automatically learn an optimal driving strategy based on rewards and penalties.
+Applied reinforcement learning to build a simulated self-driving car.
+Used Q Learning to automatically learn an optimal strategy based on rewards and penalties.

 ## Project Overview